cmcntsh/presentation_ideas_resources/README.md

 * How are you evaluating the successfulness of the program?
 * What percentage of students complete the program?
 * How do you handle it when students struggle?

+Here are some questions I would be interested in getting answered by the time interviews are completed.
+Perhaps you or someone else could let me know who might be best to answer them so I can direct them to the correct groups/individuals.

+•	What would be an approximate start date?
+What kind of timeline does the college have in mind?
+•	I’ve heard of different contract lengths in academia.
+What type of contract would this be?
+(12 month or something different) What will be the months of the contract?
+•	What does the College of Nursing mean by an FTE?
+How many hours per week do successful new faculty typically work?
+•	Can you provide examples of activities which the College of Nursing counts under these categories?
+What are the expectations for career line faculty? o	Research o	Teaching o	Service
+•	Are career line faculty expected to get their own research funding?
+What is the expectation on sources and amounts?
+•	Besides preparing and teaching classes, are there any other activities which the College of Nursing counts under teaching?
+•	How much internal/external service is expected for career line faculty?
+What type of balance between internal and external service is expected for career line faculty?
+•	What is the scholarship expectation for career line faculty? o	What type(s) of publishing is expected? o	What type(s) of presentation is expected? o	Any other scholarship options/expectations?
+•	What resources are available for the following activities?
+Who are the contacts for arranging assistance? o	Setting up courses in Canvas o	Designing learning activities/resources for students o	Designing and conducting evaluation activities (quizzes, tests, etc)
+•	What are some of the biggest challenges for students?
+What student resources are available in these areas? o	Writing help. o	Testing services. o	Career guidance. o	Job hunting. o	General counseling. o	Health services. o	Mental health services.
+•	Is there any formal mechanism for keeping in touch with alumni?
+•	What percentage of students complete the program?
+•	How do you evaluate the successfulness of the program?
+•	How many students does the program typically admit?
+Will those numbers remain about the same, or will there be changes in future enrollment expectations?
+•	What do you see as the future of this program?
+•	How do you see nursing informatics fitting in with other healthcare informatics?
+•	What are the in-person/distance expectations for faculty?
+•	What are the in-person/distance expectation for students in the informatics program?
+•	What mix of students take informatics classes? (% masters, % PhD, % nursing, % from other programs)
+•	Which informatics classes are cross  listed with BMI?
+Are any other courses cross listed with other departments/programs?
+What type of coordination is required in these courses?
+How well do those cooperative agreements work?
+•	What activities are involved in administering the informatics program?
+When do they typically occur?
+Who currently handles those activities?
+How long do they typically take?
+Which of these activities have a set time requirement regardless of how many students are enrolled in the program and which take longer when more students are enrolled?
+•	What might my first year look like? o	Which classes might I be asked to teach? o	What committees might I be asked to serve on? o	How will I learn how to administer the program? o	Who will I be reporting to?
+What form(s) does that reporting take?